GPflow/GPflowOpt/doc/source/intro.rst

 Introduction
 ------------

-GPflowOpt is a library for Bayesian Optimization with GPflow.
+`GPflowOpt <https://github.com/GPflow/GPflowOpt/>`_ is a library for Bayesian Optimization with `GPflow <https://github.com/GPflow/GPflow/>`_.
 It makes use of TensorFlow for computation of acquisition functions, to offer scalability, and avoid implementation of gradients.
 The package was created, and is currently maintained by `Joachim van der Herten <http://sumo.intec.ugent.be/jvanderherten>`_ and `Ivo Couckuyt <http://sumo.intec.ugent.be/icouckuy>`_